sarat-balogun/sarat-balogun/README.md

 Skills:  PYTHON / JS / HTML / CSS

-- 🔭 I’m currently working on acouple of cloud security projects.
+- 🔭 I’m currently working on a couple of cloud security projects.
 - 🤔 I’m looking for help with Open source collaborations and Internships
 - 📫 How to reach me: saratbalogun6@gmail.com